mediascape/elections/README.md

 ### For Developers

-It your interes is to develop, you must change the index.html file:
+Whether your interest is to make changes it would be appropriate not use minified version, so you must change the index.html file:

 ```html
 <!-- UNCOMMENT THIS FILES FOR DEV, FOR PROD COMMENT  -->